BornToBeRoot/PowerShell_ManagedCredential/README.md

 ![Screenshot of Module and Script Result](https://github.com/BornToBeRoot/PowerShell_Manage-Credentials/blob/master/Documentation/Module_and_Script.png?raw=true)

-## Install the Module
+## Download and Install

+The Module can be installed like every other PowerShell-Module.
+If you don't know how... follow this steps:

+* Download the latest version of the module and all scripts from GitHub ([latest release](https://github.com/BornToBeRoot/PowerShell-Manage-Credentials/releases/latest))
-1) Copy the folder named "Module/ManageCredentials" in your profile under C:\Users\%username%\Documents\WindowsPowerShell\Modules
+* Copy the folder `Module/ManageCredentials` in your profile under `C:\Users\%username%\Documents\WindowsPowerShell\Modules`
+* Open up a PowerShell as an admin and set the execution policy: `Set-ExecutionPolicy RemoteSigned`

-2) Open a PowerShell-Console and import the module with the command `Import-Module ManageCredentials`
+* Import the "ManageCredentials"-Module with the command `Import-Module ManageCredentials` (Maybe add this command to your PowerShell profile)

 >_On workstations i would recommended using the module.
 For servers, i would prefer using the script, because you don't need to install anything._